zwierski/croquemADAme-datastory/index.md

 {% include boxplot_mean_numwords.html %}

-As you can see in this boxplot, successful channels tend to have a few more words in their titles, with a median of 10 words.
-We'd say this is due to a better ability to convey the content of the video if you use a couple more words, that is, describing better your content (perhaps using more exciting adjectives as well) could have a good effect on the views you get.
+As you can see in this boxplot, successful channels tend to have a few more words than quiet channels in their videos' titles, with a median of 10 words.
+We'd say this is due to a better ability to convey the content of the video if you use a couple more words: that is, describing your content in more detail - perhaps using more exciting adjectives as well - could boost your video's views.

-# Detailed title and tag analysis

-Hello again, Ada!

-You're right, there's still some work to do.
-Let's talk about capitalization, sentiment, featurings, pronouns and number of tags.

-For featurings unfortunatly we didn't see much difference in use between buzzing and quite channels.
+For featurings unfortunatly we didn't see much difference in use between buzzing and quiet channels.
+Besides, as you're only starting out, don't worry about collaborating with other YouTubers yet.

 TODO: was there any interesting conclusion about pronoun use?